General Information Questions

 14. I will marry during the school year for which I am applying for aid.
 Can I fill out my FAFSA as “married”?

 No. You must indicate your marital status as of the date you complete and submit the FAFSA.
 Once you have indicated your marital status you cannot update that status for the academic year that you have applied for financial aid.
-However, if you married after your FAFSA was submitted, you may request consideration for independent status based on a professional judgment review (see the Adjustment to Expected Family Contribution Professional Judgment form).
+However, if you married after your FAFSA was submitted, you may request consideration for independent status based on a professional judgment review (see the Special Circumstance – Student Aid Index (SAI) Appeal).

 15. If I were married, and considered independent in one academic year, will I always be considered independent?